SharkSnack/shiren-4/content/system.md

 ---
 title: "System"
 metaTitle: "System - Shiren the Wanderer 4: The Eye of God Wiki"
-metaDescription: "Gameplay Systems for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Gameplay Systems for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

 Click on individual sub pages.